The Collected Works of C. G. Jung: The Critical Edition of the Works of C. G. Jung

 On March 8, 2024, Princeton University Press announced The Critical Edition of the Works of C. G. Jung.
 This multi-year publishing project will make vibrant new translations of C. G. Jung’s writing available in a 26-volume critical edition, organized chronologically and with an extensive scholarly apparatus.
+Its publication was scheduled for the fall of 2026, but Princeton delayed it to February 2027.
+The list of titles is as follows: